evrblk/monstera-example/README.md

 * `ledger` - A bookkeeping service for account balances and transactions

 All those projects follow the same structure which is described in details below.
-Some project-specific details can be found in corresponding README files.
+Some project-specific details can be found in corresponding `README.md` files.

 __Here is a bare minimum of docs you must read before jumping into this codebase:__